yslnam/data-science-portfolio/README.md

 	_Libraries/Packages:_

 	- __R__
-		- [Exploring Conflict Risk Indicators](): Created an interactive map of conflict risk indicators by country.
+		- [Exploring Conflict Risk Indicators](): Created a "quick and dirty" exploratory data analysis dashboard and interactive tool.
+Developed a Shiny app to compile all interactive visualizations.
 (See next: "[Globally Mapping Conflict Risk Indicators]()")

 		- [Measuring "Trendiness" of TED Talks](): Constructed multivariate and composite indicators to measure “trendiness” of global issues, science, and technology TED Talks.
 (See previously: "[Cleaning Scraped TED Talks]()"; See next: "[Visualizing Trends in TED Talks]()")